izvolov/mylib/README.en.md

 find_package(Mylib 1.0 REQUIRED)

 add_executable(some_executable some.cpp sources.cpp)
-target_link_libraries(some_executable PRIVATE Mylib::myfeature)
+target_link_libraries(some_executable PRIVATE Mylib::library)
 ```

-`Mylib::mylib` library is used for the headers only, and `Mylib::myfeature` library is used when it is also needed to link with the `libmyfeature` library.
+`Mylib::headers` library is used for the headers only, and `Mylib::library` library is used when it is also needed to link with the `libmylib_library` library.

 ### As a submodule

 The project can also be used by another project as a submodule using the [`add_subdirectory`](https://cmake.org/cmake/help/v3.14/command/add_subdirectory.html) command:

-In this case, libraries `Mylib::myfeature` and `Mylib::mylib` will be available in the same manner.
+In this case, libraries `Mylib::library` and `Mylib::headers` will be available in the same manner.

 Tools
 -----